Mike Isabella's Company Sends Out Letter Signed By 10 Women Supporting Him

 The Women of Mike Isabella Concepts

-Rochelle Cooper
+Rochelle Cooper [Corporate Pastry Chef]

-Dhiandra Olson
+Dhiandra Olson [Assistant General Manager at Requin]

-Katarina Famoso [Note: this name was later omitted in a revised statement as it’s listed twice] Ket Raxajak
+Katarina Famoso [Note: this name was later omitted in a revised statement as it’s listed twice]

-Gina Dakouni
+Gina Dakouni [Director of Events, Marketing & Catering]

-Janelle Serianni
+Janelle Serianni [General Manager at Isabella Eatery]

-Kat Famoso
+Kat Famoso [Head chef at Kapnos Kouzina]

-Darby Fallon
+Darby Fallon [Assistant General Manager at Isabella Eatery]

-Missy Pankow
+Missy Pankow [Assistant General Manager at Isabella Eatery]

-Natalie Matthews
+Natalie Matthews [Manager at Arroz]

-Valeria Linares
+Valeria Linares [Manager at Kapnos]

 In addition, Isabella’s team sent three written statements of support from two former Graffiato managers—one who last worked at the restaurant in 2013, and the other who last worked there in 2014—as well as the owner of Urban Petals Floral Design, who provided flowers for Isabella’s 2009 wedding and his restaurants.
 Their statements all say they never experienced or saw any sexual harassment.